 • irritable and grumpy

-• doesn’t feel well and has a weak suck during breastfeeding
+• doesn’t feel well and has a weak suck during feeding

-Bacterial meningitis, which is common but life threatening, most likely spreads from a serious infection in a nearby area of the body.
-For example, the bacteria from a severe ear infection or sinus infection can enter the bloodstream and find their way to the brain or spinal cord and cause a bigger infection.
+Bacterial meningitis typically spreads from a severe infection in a nearby area of the body.
+For example, bacteria from a severe ear infection or sinus infection can enter the bloodstream and travel to the brain or spinal cord.

 Meningitis becomes more common in children as they grow older and reach high school and college ages.
 Symptoms of viral and bacterial meningitis in children are similar to symptoms in adults.
 These include: